litteratum/workon/README.md

 The script's commands can be fully controlled by CLI arguments, but a couple of environment variables are supported for
 convenience:

-* `WORKON_GIT_SOURCE` - the repository will be cloned from this source.
+* `WORKON_GIT_SOURCE` - the project will be cloned from this source.
 Examples: "https://github.com/<my_username>",
   "git@github.com:<my_username>".
-May be overridden with `-s/--source` argument
+May be overridden by `-s/--source` argument
-* `WORKON_DIR` - the directory to which repositories will be cloned.
-May be overridden with `-d/--directory` argument
+* `WORKON_DIR` - the directory to which projects will be cloned.
+May be overridden by `-d/--directory` argument
+* `WORKON_EDITOR` - the editor used to open a cloned project.
+May be overridden by `-e/--editor` argument.
+If not specified and `-e/--editor` argument is not provided, the script will try to use the editor specified by `$EDITOR` environment variable.
+If that variable not set, the script will try `vi` and `vim` consequently.

-It is expected, that you will set both those variables once and then will only override them with CLI arguments when needed.
+It is expected, that you will set all those variables once and then will only override them with CLI arguments when needed.

-The script will fail if both CLI argument not specified and environment variables are not set.
+The script will fail if both CLI argument not specified and environment variables are not set (except `WORKON_EDITOR`).